-B2B Content Marketing (Business to Business Content Marketing) is a much different landscape than content for consumers, so you will have to plan your strategy accordingly.
+B2B Content Marketing (Business to Business Content Marketing) is a different landscape than content for consumers, so you must plan your strategy accordingly.

 Why Does a Business Need Content?